adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 ## Loaders

 The definition about what a resource actually is is intentionally vague to allow flexibility in its implementation.
-It could be a `.wasm` file, a network url
+It could be a `.wasm` file, a network url, a builtin library or somthing else.

-Loaders should basically be plugins that transform anything to Whirlwind's Middleend Intermediate Representation (WMIR) or directly to webassembly text or bytecode.
+Loaders should basically be plugins that transform anything to Whirlwind's intermediate representation or directly to webassembly text or bytecode.
 The details are still hazy.

 ### Example: